JoeHogan/ha-mediamtx/README.md

 ## Advanced Configuratoin

 You can configure MediaMTX to take snapshots of each camera at intervals (ie: every 3 seconds), and this integration can show those snapshots at an interval until you click on the video to go full screen, at which point the WebRTC stream begins.
 This is useful for displaying many camera streams on a single dashboard where you have memory constraints (ie: Fire Tablet).
 See the 'examples/image_preview' folder for instructions on how to configure MediaMTX.

-The important part is that requests are made to the same port as MediaMTX, but include /img/ in the path.
-You may use Nginx or similar to properly route that request.
+The important part is that requests are made to the same url/port as MediaMTX, but include /img/ in the path.
+You may use Nginx or similar to properly route requests for /img/ to your image folder while all other paths route though to MediaMTX.

 Once configured, you may simply add the 'preview' property: